vijayvulava/czs/_sources/61Biogeochemistry.md

 #### Stable Isotope Ratios

 Stable isotopes do not spontaneously break down to form other isotopes.
 Because of relative differences in masses of isotopes of an element, changes to isotopic ratios can be observed during various biogeochemical processes.
-Study of stable isotopes is useful in gaining better understanding in environmental and geological studies.
+The study of stable isotopes is useful in gaining a better understanding of environmental and geological studies.

 Stable isotopes are especially useful in elements whose isotopes have large relative mass differences.
-Therefore, most of the elements used for stable isotope studies have a low atomic number and atomic mass ({numref}`stable-isotopes`).
+Therefore, most elements used for stable isotope studies have a low atomic number and atomic mass ({numref}`stable-isotopes`).
 For isotopes with an atomic mass of greater than $40$, the relative mass differences are too small for any measurable isotopic fractionation.
-Most elements used in radiometric dating have high atomic mass, and mass fractionation is not significant.
+Most elements used in radiometric dating have high atomic mass, and mass fractionation is insignificant.

 ```{table} Distribution of stable isotopes of most commonly-used elements.
 :name: stable-isotopes